BLamy/vite-plugin-use-electron/README.md

 # Electron + Vite: "use electron" Demo

-This project is a **Proof-of-Concept (POC)** demonstrating a Vite plugin (`vite-plugin-use-main.ts`) that enables a developer experience similar to React Server Components or tRPC within an Electron + React + TypeScript application built with `electron-vite`.
+This project is a **Proof-of-Concept (POC)** demonstrating a Vite plugin (`vite-plugin-use-electron.ts`) that enables a developer experience similar to React Server Components or tRPC within an Electron + React + TypeScript application built with `electron-vite`.

 **The Core Idea:** Write functions directly within your React (renderer process) codebase, add a simple `"use electron";` directive at the top, and have them automatically execute in Electron's main process during runtime!